timdegroot1996/robotframework-dashboard/docs/filtering.md

 outline: deep
 ---

-# Filtering in RobotFramework Dashboard
+# Filtering

-RobotFramework Dashboard provides powerful filtering options to help you analyze your test results efficiently.
-Filters are available across different pages, and some pages also provide section-specific filters.
-This guide explains all available filters and options.
+RobotFramework Dashboard provides flexible filtering options across different pages.
+This guide explains all filter types, how they interact, and how to use them to narrow down test data efficiently.

 ## Overview Page